How to Master DBT’s TIPP Skills EASILY

 This is great to try not just to reduce overwhelming feelings of anxiety but even to help with insomnia [5]

-Basically, you work from your head or your toes or vice versa and tense up your muscles as hard as you can.
+You work from your head or your toes or vice versa and tense up your muscles as hard as you can.
 Hold it for a few seconds and then release.

 While you’re tensing, you breathe in. and tense it as hard as you can while you breathe in.